EUROYoung/euroyoung.github.io/_pages/opportunities.md

 ---

 ## Workshops, Summer Schools & Events

+### PhD Summer Academy at Zaragoza Logistics Center (Spain), June 1-11

+Zaragoza Logistics Center (ZLC), a higher-education institution affiliated with the Massachusetts Institute of Technology (MIT) and the University of Zaragoza (Spain) is organizing an intensive two-week program designed for PhD students and young researchers in Logistics, Supply Chain Management, Operations Research, Industrial Engineering, Management Science, AI, Statistics, and Data-driven Decision Making.

+From **June 1-11, 2026, in Zaragoza, Spain**, the PhD Summer Academy will offer an exceptional opportunity to advance doctoral research with rigorous, state-of-the-art methodologies and engage with world-class faculty.

+Participants will delve into cutting-edge topics presented by leading experts:

+Freight Transport and Distribution: Concepts and Optimization Models (Tolga Bektaş, University of Liverpool, UK)

+Data-driven Optimization (Stefan Minner, Technical University of Munich, Germany)

+Supply Chain Network Design Problems: Recent Approaches and Emerging Trends (Teresa Melo, Saarland University of Applied Sciences, Germany)

+Humanitarian and Emergency Response Logistics (Ozlem Ergun, Northeastern University, USA)

+Details about the program and the application process are available [HERE](https://www.zlc.edu.es/education/phd-summer-academy/).

 ### NATCOR Course on Convex Optimization --- NATCOR Course on Optimization Under Uncertainty, Edinburgh UK.

 Dear colleagues,